 Our goal is to make sure you have a safe, fun and exciting Duck Hunting Adventure while you are here!

 The day all starts with a very early and a (usually) chilly boat or airboat ride.
 Be prepared with the right hunting clothes.
-A waterproof jacket is a must, whether it’s in the early season (November through early December) or the late season of duck hunting (Mid-December through the end of January).
+A waterproof jacket is a must, whether it’s in the early season (November 4, 2017 through November 26, 2017) or the late season of duck hunting (December 9, 2017 through January 28, 2018).

 It’s dark and damp, or misting, rainy or cold.
 No matter what, you don’t want to be wet.
 Layering your technical clothing is the only way to go.
 Wear Camo everything.
 Any great camo pattern will work, from GameGuard to Max 4 or “other”, concealment is essential to awesome duck hunting.
 Face paint, face masks or other methods of concealing your face to the curious ducks flying overhead is a must.

 Since a duck hunt on Baffin Bay begins very early in the morning.
 The best thing to do is to get your gear ready the night before.
 Put your gun in a waterproof camo gun case.
 They are really inexpensive and keep your gun from getting excessively wet and sandy.

 All BBR&G guides will provide comfortable camo captain’s chairs for seating in our portable blinds, (or, some use a traditional blinds to sit in and may even make you pancakes or coffee….) as well as blind materials.
 We will also provide water and hot coffee along with breakfast snacks in the blind.
 We will not trespass on the ranches and we will make every effort to make sure that you know when and where you can shoot.

 This is what you will need for a great hunt: